starknet-io/starknet.js/www/docs/guides/connect_network.md

 const provider = new Provider({ rpc: { nodeUrl: '127.0.0.1:9545' } })
 ```

-Your node can be located in your local network (example: pathfinder node running nn a computer on your network, launched with this additional option: `--http-rpc 0.0.0.0:9545`).
+Your node can be located in your local network (example: pathfinder node running on a computer on your network, launched with this additional option: `--http-rpc 0.0.0.0:9545`).
 You can connect with:

 ```typescript